The GECKOS Survey: revealing the formation history of a barred galaxy via structural decomposition and resolved spectroscopy: Summary conclusions

-This pilot study paves the way for the use of careful photometric decompositions on highly spatially-resolved IFS data to understand the assembly history of galactic components, including star formation histories of individual components.
-The result of which will be a better understanding of the buildup of galactic structure over cosmic time, and the resultant influence of galaxy internal structure on the overall evolution of the host galaxy.
+Complementary to recent efforts to combine stellar dynamics and population analyses \citep[e.g.\ ][]{poci2021, ding2023}, this pilot study paves the way for the use of careful photometric decompositions with highly spatially resolved IFS data to understand the assembly history of galactic components.
+The outcome of which will be a better understanding of the buildup of galactic structures over cosmic time, and the resultant influence of galactic structures on the overall evolution of the host galaxies.